jamiebenjam/Fetch-Rewards-Front-End/front-end-take-home/README.md

 # FauxCo Job Application Form

 This React application has a form with name, email, and password fields as well as dropdown selections for occupation and state.
-All fields are required with additional regex validation for email and a 12 character minimum for password.
-The form will show error messages and will not submit if the requirements are not met.
+All fields are required with additional regex email validation and a 12 character minimum password.
+The form shows error messages and will not submit if the requirements are not met.
 Once all fields are filled out correctly, the submit button will take the user to a submission success message.

 TextInput.js is a reusable component containing code for the name, email, and password input fields and allows for easy additions of field inputs for future use.
 I created this component when I noticed repetition in the input attributes and realized it could be refactored.